steve8708/base/readme.md

 Base.js is a project
 designed to combine just the very the best feautres of [backbone](http://backbonejs.org), [angular](http://angularjs.org), and [ember](http://emberjs.com) with inspiration from [ many other great javascript
-MVC frameworks](http://todomvc.com/) into one cohesive, highly performant, maximally extensible package.
+MVC frameworks](http://todomvc.com/) into one cohesive, highly performant, maximally flexible and extensible package.

 Built with [Backbone](http://backbonejs.org/), [jQuery](http://jquery.com/), and [Ractive](http://www.ractivejs.org/)